Responding to 2014 water emergency

 In response, UCSC students and staff individually — and in groups — are pitching in to help.
 Please see this page for more information.

-As part of that effort, the campus is in the process of:
+As part of this effort, the campus is in the process of:

 - Establishing water-use targets for nine specific types of campus users.